Dr Daniela Bitlan

 These days I can offer my patients comprehensive programs to improve their health.
 I work with a group of like-minded practitioners with great enthusiasm and expertise in “wellness medicine”.

 My most recent program is a very successful fat loss treatment.
-It is a good weapon against the number 1 killer in the world.
+It is my best weapon against, in my opinion, the number 1 killer in the world*.

 These days I can advise my cosmetic patients how to improve their appearance by balancing their bodies, chemistry and hormones.
 Cosmetic medicine is holistic.”